derekcorreia/HelixWSDocs/Exercise6.md

 1. Move to **`/Sitecore/Content/Group`**
     1. Create new Home page "Sweden" under **`/Sitecore/Content/Group`**
         - Update the fields with [Swedish text](http://xn--lkss-soa3h.vogelius.se/) (or use some [Lorem Ipsum](https://www.lipsum.com/) so you can identify the new version.)
-    1. Verify that the site is visible on http://group.dev.local/sv-SE/Sweden
+    1. Verify that the site is visible on http://group.dev.local/sv-SE/Sweden.
+You should see some content coming back, but no styles as of yet.
+1. Add Styles to your new site
-1. Add Swedish version to **`/Sitecore/Content/Group`**
+    1. Add a Swedish version to **`/Sitecore/Content/Group`**
     1. Update fields, ensuring a theme is selected.
     1. Verify that the site is ok on http://group.dev.local/sv-SE/Sweden
 1. Setup Site definition and IIS binding